tkazusa/dotfiles/README.md

 docker attach my-ubuntu
 ```

-At the container, clone the repository and run setup.sh.
+In the container, clone this repository and run setup.sh.
 ```
 apt-get update
 apt-get install git